smazcw3/Kubernetes/README.md

 To see the created replication controller, run `kubectl get Replicationcontroller`

-### Replica set
+### ReplicaSet
-Replicaset is pretty much same as replication controller except for some minor differences.
+ReplicaSet is pretty much same as replication controller except for some minor differences.
 We now can define the replicset using YAML config format.

 `replicaset-definiton.yml`
 ~~~